 Red bean paste isn’t such a well-known ingredient in desserts outside of East Asia, but once you’ve tasted its gentle, sweet flavor and melt-in-the-mouth texture, you’ll find yourself craving it at tea time.
 It’s typically used in the creation of wagashi: ornate, all-natural, vegan-friendly sweets that accompany traditional Japanese tea ceremonies.

-During the traditional Japanese sweets, wagashi and mochi class you’ll learn how to make three kinds of wagashi for yourself — dango, nerikiri wagashi, and daifuku mochi.
+During this mochi and traditional Japanese sweets-making class with a tea ceremony, you’ll learn how to make three kinds of wagashi for yourself — dango, nerikiri wagashi, and daifuku mochi.

-The process is simple but it requires some special techniques, so a Japanese sweets master is indispensable.
-They’ll show you how to create the pastes and doughs, fill your sweets with red or white bean paste, then shape them into edible art!
-In true traditional fashion, the 2.5 hour class ends with a cup of matcha as part of a Japanese tea ceremony, perfect for enjoying alongside your creations.
+The process is simple, but requires some special techniques, so guidance from a Japanese sweets master is indispensable.
+They’ll show you how to create the pastes and doughs, fill your sweets with red or white bean paste, and then shape them into edible art!
+In true traditional fashion, the 2.5 hour class ends with a cup of matcha as part of a Japanese tea ceremony, the perfect pairing for your wagashi creations.

 18. Japanese strawberry shortcake baking class in Tokyo

-If there’s one thing that embodies Japanese desserts, it's the strawberry shortcake, which you’ll see everywhere around the festive season in Japan.
+If there’s one thing that embodies Japanese desserts, it's the strawberry shortcake, which you’ll see everywhere around the holidays in Japan.
 So, how about joining this Japanese strawberry shortcake-making class in Tokyo?
-Then you can have it all to yourself whenever you fancy!
+Then you can make it for yourself whenever you fancy!

-Then, end the class on a sweet note with a slice of strawberry shortcake and Japanese tea.
+Then, end the class on a sweet note with a slice of strawberry shortcake and Japanese tea, before leaving with your handmade cake in hand to enjoy later.

 You could argue that mastering the art of matcha isn't quite a "cooking class in Tokyo," but this cultural experience isn't something you want to miss out on.

-19. Learn to make match in this traditional Japanese tea ceremony in Ginza
+19. Learn to make matcha in this traditional Japanese tea ceremony experience

 Cocktail-making class in Tokyo